Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Introduction

 With the expected value risk measure, $\mcR = \bbE$, the stochastic program~\cref{eq:P_general} only seeks out the point $x = x^\ast$ which minimizes $f(x)$ on average.
 More general risk measures are often used when it is desirable to optimize for low probability events.
 The other risk measure considered in this work is the conditional value-at-risk ($\CVaR$) \cite{Rockafellar2000,rockafellar2002conditional}.
 The $\CVaR$ at confidence level $\beta\in (0,1)$, denoted $\CVaR_\beta$, is a well-established decision-making tool in finance \cite{krokhmal2002portfolio,Shapiro2009} and is becoming increasingly prominent in engineering \cite{TyrrellRockafellar2015,kouri2016risk,yang2017algorithms,Kouri2018a,chaudhuri2020risk,chaudhuri2020multifidelity}.
 In this work, stochastic programs featuring the risk measure $\mcR = \bbE$ are referred to as \emph{risk-neutral}, meanwhile, those involving the risk measure $\mcR = \CVaR_\beta$, are referred to as \emph{risk-averse}.

-In many practical problems, the integral in~\cref{eq:ExpectedValue} cannot be computed directly because the space $\Xi$ is high-dimensional or the measure $\bbP$ is unknown \cite{Kouri2018,bottou2018optimization}.
+In many practical problems, the integral in~\cref{eq:ExpectedValue} cannot be computed directly because the space $\Xi$ is high-dimensional \cite{Kouri2018,bottou2018optimization}.
 One common approach to approximate the integral is to draw a set of i.i.d. samples $S = \{\xi_i\}$, $i=1,\ldots,N$, of the random variable $\xi$ and substitute $F(x)$ with the following empirical estimate of the expected risk:

 When the sample set $S$ is fixed, stochastic optimization methods which employ this type of approximation of the objective function are commonly referred to as sample average approximation methods \cite{Shapiro2009,Royset2013,Kouri2018}.
-In this paper, the set $S$ will be determined \emph{adaptively}.
+In this paper, we design algorithms that \emph{adaptively} determine the \revisedBW{size of the} set $S$ in each iteration.

-In order to reduce the cost of optimization, we propose a sampling strategy which adaptively balances the algorithm's sampling error and optimization error throughout the entire optimization process.
-The strategy works by updating the size of the sample set $S = S_k$ together with the point $x = x_{k}$, at each iteration $k$.
-This leads to robust and practical methods which can treat contemporary stochastic optimization problems more efficiently.
+Since in high-dimensional settings the computational cost of optimizing \cref{eq:P_general} typically hinges on the total number of gradient evaluations of $f$, we aim at keeping this number as small as possible.
+To this end, we propose a sampling strategy which adaptively balances the algorithm's sampling error and optimization error throughout the entire optimization process.
+The strategy works by updating the size of the sample set $S = S_k$ together with the point $x = x_{k}$.
+More precisely, at each iteration $k$, we generate a sample set $S_k$ based on gradient evaluations at $x_k$ to compute an updated point $x_{k+1}$.
+This leads to robust and practical methods that can treat many stochastic optimization problems efficiently.